Kingdom (comics)

-Kingdom is a comic series created by Dan Abnett and Richard Elson and published in 2000 AD, starting in 2006.
+Kingdom is a science fiction comic series created by Dan Abnett and Richard Elson, published in the British comic anthology 2000 AD starting in 2006.

 The story revolves around a humanoid genetically modified dog named after Gene Hackman, in the distant future.
-Earth has been overrun by giant insects, known simply as "Them."
+Earth has been overrun by giant insects, known simply as "Them".
 Most of the human race has been wiped out, and the few thousand survivors are waiting in suspended animation until the world is habitable again.
 The world is patrolled by dog soldiers called "auxes," such as Gene, who fight Them on humanity's behalf.

 Plot

 First series

 At the beginning of the series, Gene the Hackman is the leader of his pack, patrolling Antarctica (which they call "Anarchticy", the name having been corrupted over the centuries).
 They follow the orders of voices in their heads known as the urgings, which are transmitted to them by their "Masters" (who are never seen in the series).
 On the coast, Gene and his pack encounter a mysterious "land bridge" which leads into the sea and beyond the horizon.
 They conclude that "Them" from another continent created the bridge to invade Antarctica.
 The urgings stop, something which has never happened before, and so the pack debate whether to return home to report their discovery or continue their patrol (which has already lasted for an unprecedented length of time).
 Some of the pack desert Gene, and those who remain with him are all killed in action.
 Gene alone survives, with crippling injuries, and finds refuge in a mysterious building.

 The building turns out to be an ancient outpost, built nearly two thousand years ago by humans.
 It is run automatically by an advanced computer, and contains a human operative in suspended animation, who is awoken by the computer on Gene's arrival.
 Gene has never seen a human before – it is revealed that what he thinks are the Masters are not actually humans but merely robots which run everything while the humans sleep – so he is initially sceptical that this human, who he regards as weak and sickly, could be a Master.
 But when Gene's injuries are rapidly healed with advanced medical technology he hasn't seen before, he accepts the possibility that there might be more to the human than meets the eye.

 The outpost is attacked by overwhelming numbers of Them, and despite the advanced weaponry available there, Gene is only saved by the timely arrival of another pack.
 The human does not survive, and the new pack does not believe Gene's story.
 The story ends as Gene heads alone out of Antarctica over the land bridge.